 “Business owners today are increasingly aware that low consumer demand due to low wages is not economically sustainable,” said David Levine, CEO of the American Sustainable Business Council.
 “What they understand is that a strong economy does not depend on partisan politics, but depends on a sturdy wage floor.
 The message from this national poll is clear: small business owners want a $10.10 federal minimum wage and they want it to keep up with the cost of living in the future. ”

 To view the report of poll findings and methodology visit: http://bit.ly/ASBC_BFMW_Poll

 Note: For interviews with members of Business for a Fair Minimum Wage and the American Sustainable Business Council contact Bob Keener, 617-610-6766, email@example.com

-The American Sustainable Business Council and the ASBC Action Fund represent a membership network of more than 200,000 businesses nationwide, and more than 325,000 entrepreneurs, executives, managers and investors.
-They inform policy makers and the public about the need and opportunities for building a vibrant, sustainable economy.
-ASBC www.asbcouncil.org ASBC Action Fund www.asbcaction.org.
+The American Sustainable Business Council represents member organizations that span more than 200,000 businesses nationwide, and more than 325,000 entrepreneurs, executives, managers and investors.
+The Council www.asbcouncil.org informs policy makers and the public about the need and opportunities for building a vibrant and sustainable economy.

 Business for a Fair Minimum Wage is a national network of business owners and executives who believe a fair minimum wage makes good business sense. www.businessforafairminimumwage.org.